inrupt/artifact-generator/README.md

 too.
 ---

-To install globally (so that you can run the LIT Artifact Generator from any directory):
+To install globally (so that you can run the Artifact Generator from any directory):
 ```shell
 npm -g install @inrupt/lit-artifact-generator